BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installing-Script-Extender.md

 > There is no support for Script Extender on consoles like PlayStation or XBox {.is-danger}

 \* Additional actions necessary.
-See 4.
-Installing Script Extender Manually (Linux) [ADD LINK HERE] for instructions
+See [4.
+Installing Script Extender Manually (Linux)](https://wiki.bg3.community/en/Tutorials/Mod-Use/Installing-Script-Extender#h-4-installing-script-extender-manually-linux)

 ## **2\.
 Installing Script Extender via BG3MM (Windows)**